ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L2-intro-tutorial/index.md

 ```
 $ truffle create contract SimpleStorage
 ```

  This will create a new Solidity (note that this is the default language) file, `SimpleStorage.sol` within your contracts directory.

- Using a code editor, or using something like `nano` from the command line, paste the following Solidity code into the `SimpleStorage.sol` file and save:
+ Using a code editor (we recommend VS Code), paste the following Solidity code into the `SimpleStorage.sol` file and save:

 ```
 // SPDX-License-Identifier: MIT
-pragma solidity >=0.4.21 <0.7.0;
+pragma solidity >=0.4.22 <0.9.0;

 contract SimpleStorage {
   uint storedData;